emrock21/nepal-newar-ceremonial-metalwork-registry/README.md

 # Nepal Newar Ceremonial Metalwork Registry

 This registry preserves and authenticates ceremonial metalworking knowledge from the Newar communities of the Kathmandu Valley.
-Newar metalwork is one of the oldest continuously practiced ritual crafts in Asia, and its techniques—transmitted through guilds, families, and temple workshops—are at risk of disappearing as traditional artisans decline.
+Newar metalwork is one of the oldest continuously practiced ritual crafts in Asia, and its techniques transmitted through guilds, families, and temple workshops are at risk of disappearing as traditional artisans decline.

 ## Purpose